-Other Financial Assets
+9 Other Financial Assets

 Contract assets: A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
-If the Company performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration and are transferred to trade receivables on completion of milestones and its related invoicing.
+If the Company performs by transferring goods or services to a customer before the customer pays consideration or before invoicing is done, a contract asset is recognised for the earned consideration and are transferred to trade receivables on completion of milestones and its related invoicing.
 Contract assets are recorded in balance sheet as unbilled revenue.

-(a) Other Non-Current Assets
+(a) Other Non-Current Financial Assets